Category Archives: Healthy Home

 • Avoid canned foods wherever you can – look for glass instead.

-If you do make the change away from plastic containers and food wraps, not only will you be protecting your family’s health you will also be making a significant contribution towards a cleaner planet, where vast quantities of plastics in landfill and our oceans pose a huge problem.
+If you do make the change away from plastic containers and food wraps, not only will you be protecting your family’s health you will also be making a significant contribution towards a cleaner planet, where vast quantities of plastics in landfill and our oceans pose huge problems.

 Vast quantities of plastics in landfill and our oceans pose a huge problem